 Undebt.it is a debt payment manager that will generate a plan for you to get out of debt by paying extra amounts on certain accounts until they are paid off.
 All of the payment plans that Undebt.it can use are rollover plans, meaning that extra payments are rolled from one debt to the next and so on.
 This type of debt payment system was generically popularized by Dave Ramsey's Debt Snowball.
 The two most popular payment plans are the debt snowball (paying the lowest balance account first) and the debt avalanche (paying the account with the highest interest rate first).
 You can use either of those plans with Undebt.it or one of the several other methods detailed below.
 The debt avalanche is mathematically the most effective, but all of the rollover methods work well and will get you debt free in a similar amount of time; just choose the plan which works the best for you situation.
 Remeber, you can change the payment plan at any time you like.

-Visit the new user page and add a few pieces of information to get started.
-The "budget" amount is the total amount you can currently afford to pay each month (the minimums payments on all debts plus whatever extra you can afford).
-You can use your Google account to sign up if you like.Test Drive Sign Up Now
+Visit the new user registration page and add a few pieces of information to get started.
+The "budget" amount is the total amount you can currently afford to pay each month (the minimum payments on all debts plus whatever extra you can afford).
+You can use your Google, Facebook or Twitter account to sign up if you like.Test Drive Sign Up Now

 The next step is adding all of your debt information.
-You'll need to know things like your balance, interest rate, beginning balance and minimum payment amount.
-Personal information, like account numbers are NOT collected.
-You can add a new debt account or edit an existing one any time you like.
+You'll need to know things like your balance, interest rate, current balance and minimum payment amount. [sitename] doesn't connect to your bank or credit card account, so personal information like account numbers and passwords are NOT collected.
+You can add as many new debt account as you like or edit/delete existing ones as needed.

-The Dashboard is the heart of Undebt.it and it's where you control important things like your budget and debt payoff method.
-You'll also be able to see exactly when each debt will be paid off as well as how much interest you will have paid in an informative summary debt list view.
-There's also a payment manager where you easily record your payments; it helps keep you on track so you won't be late with your payments.
+The Dashboard is the heart of Undebt.it and it's where you'll be spending most of your time once you are up and running.
+You'll be able to see exactly when each debt will be paid off as well as how much interest you will have paid in an informative summary debt list view.
+There's also a payment manager where you can easily record your payments; it helps keep you on track so you won't be late with your payments.
+You can even make partial payments and the payment manager will adjust payment amount as needed.

 Check out the Debt Snowball Table for a detailed look at each month payments.
 This is a great way to visualize exactly how the snowball payoff method works.
 The table highlights the payments you have already made for the month.
 You can also see your debt snowflake additional payments for each month.
 Try the different payment plans to see which one is going to work best for you.
 You can even export the table into an Excel file if you like.